 The raids are driving the country's LGBT community further underground, making it harder for HIV prevention and testing organizations to connect with at-risk communities.
 Mobile testing units like those run by Yayasan Suwitno used to offer safe—and private—HIV testing and counseling at popular LGBT hangout spots in Jakarta.
 But the NGO parked the mobile units amid fears that its staff would be arrested in a raid.

 "People are scared," Fajar Prabowo, a program officer at Yayasan Suwitno, told the South China Morning Post.
 "It's very hard to get people to come to the clinic.
 Now it's even harder to reach them."

-Warna Lentera is trying to find new ways to reach out to people, shifting its focus to smaller, more intimate and secretive gatherings that they hope can avoid the prying eyes of religious fundamentalists.
+The community is also getting harder to reach, Slamet said.
+The NGO is trying to find new ways to reach out to people, shifting its focus to smaller, more intimate and secretive gatherings that they hope can avoid the prying eyes of religious fundamentalists.

-"They no longer come to places where they usually hang out or look for sexual partners because intolerant religious figures and fundamentalists tend to destroy those places," he said.
+"They no longer come to places where they usually hang out or look for sexual partners because intolerant religious figures and fundamentalists tend to destroy those places," he told VICE.
 "So it's hard to meet them and share the necessary information and consultation.
 We can't make anything big.
 We can't publicly promote our events."

 Indonesia reported its first instance of HIV in 1987.
 Since then, more than 13,000 people have died as the government struggled to combat what has remained a heavily stigmatized epidemic.
 The country was warned in a 2014 UN report that it was being "left behind" in the global fight against HIV/AIDS.
 Health officials rushed to intensify efforts to test, prevent, and treat new HIV infections.
-But now, with LGBTQ crackdowns giving rise to a culture of fear, many wonder if the next national survey will be even worse.
+But now, with the LGBT crackdowns giving rise to a culture of fear, many wonder if the next national survey will be even worse.